 The Center for Personal and Professional Development is always here to assist you in your search.
 Though we do not have the ability to place you in an internship, we can help you explore options and search with your primary needs in mind.
 Our Webb Works system linked below includes internship positions as well as professional positions.
 The additional link below provides a wide array of internship opportunities you can explore and apply for.
-Anytime you need our assistance or would like to meet face to face, simply email us at [email protected].
+Anytime you need our assistance or would like to meet face to face, simply email us at [email protected]create new email.

 For most internships, you’ll apply with an application form and a resume as you would for a professional position, so make sure your resume is up to date and has been reviewed by our office before submitting it.
 When applying, follow all the directions the employer gives to make sure you’ve provided everything they’ve requested in a timely fashion such as reference letters or reference contact info.